BeardedPlatypus/personal-website-content/articles/on_sonarcloud_c++.md

 SonarCloud in conjunction with my pacman project.
 Hopefully this will both serve as a reminder to myself and a simple tutorial for you.

 For a tl;dr, the DevOps pipeline that is set up can be found [here](https://github.com/BeardedPlatypus/PacMan/blob/7127d4b26988f3442b811a2225583e775bc7b0d9/sonarcloud-pipeline.yml).
+The full pacman project can be found [here](https://github.com/BeardedPlatypus/PacMan).

 # Introduction

 ## Motivation

 At my current place of work, we use SonarQube to get insight in the quality of our code.
-It provides you with a simple, insightful dashboards that highlights bugs, code smells, code coverage and duplication.
+It provides a simple, insightful dashboard that highlights bugs, code smells, code coverage and duplication.
 This allows developers to gain insight in the quality of the code they have committed.
 To me personally, I love the way certain bad habits get highlighted, and I get forced to fix